TIY-LR/razer-cars/car-type/form.md

 ## User Stories

+* A user can see the new Car Type form at `/cars/new`
 * A user can create a new Car Type
+* A user can see the edit Car Type form at `/cars/:id`
 * A user edit an existing Car Type

 ## Design